johanix/draft-johani-dnsop-multi-provider-requirements/draft-johani-dnsop-multi-provider-requirements-00.md

    authenticate all other DNS providers via a secure mechanism without manual handholding by the zone owner.

-2. All publishing parties MUST be able to contribute to the NS RRset in the zone.
+2. The solution MUST interface cleanly with mechanisms that enable automatic updates of the parent-side NS RRset (once standardized).

 3. All publishing parties MUST be able to trigger the publication of a CSYNC record.